Techcyte/context-sync/README.md

 This is a demo repository for the Local Interconnection Service Protocol (LIS Protocol).

 The `host` folder contains the code for the example host.
 This is a `go` project.
 See the `README.md` file in the `host` folder for instructions on running it.

 The `client` folder contains the code for a sample client.
 This is an `npm` project.
 See the `README.md` file in the `client` folder for instructions on running it.

+It's important to note that the demo client and the demo host are meant to be starting points to show the flow of the protocol and do not handle edge cases adequetely.

 ## Overview